ikmb/esga/docs/troubleshooting.md

 * noisy input data (especially RNAseq)
 * inadequate repeat masking (some repeat types carry features that can be mistaken for, or are in fact, coding gene loci and seed incorrect predictions)

-To mitigate this, ESGA performs an optional filtering on the final ab-initio predictions to remove any model not supported by proteins.
-For vertebrates, this is not an unreasonable assumption, we find, as there is ample protein data available for most taxonomic groups.

-These files can be found under: results/logs/augustus

-We find that this filtered file is a good place to start with your manual curation work.

 ### Do I have enough/too much evidence data?

 Another critical factor is of course the amount of sequence data that is used for annotation.
 Especially